Funding for Levy Paying Employers

 Funding for Levy Apprenticeships can be quite complex if you still have questions after reading this page, please contact us.

 Every apprenticeship is slightly different: Different durations, different content and the delivery method from training providers are never quite the same.
-Each Apprenticeship Standards has a funding band, that is the maximum amount of funding available for an apprenticeship.
+Each Apprenticeship Standards has a funding band, which is the maximum amount of funding available for an apprenticeship.
 Funding bands are subject to change.

 About the Apprenticeship Levy